Autodesk-Forge/forge-bim360-clashview/README.md

 3. Click one modelset, all clash instances will be displayed.
 All documents of this modelset will also be loaded in Forge viewer
 4. Select one clash, the corresponding clash will be highlighted in Forge viewer.

-Watch [this video](https://youtu.be/flP7aEJpHAU) on how to play this demo.
+Watch [this video](https://youtu.be/flP7aEJpHAU) to learn how to use this demo.

 ## Technology Architecture